Temitayo-Adem/personal-blog/README.md

 # personal-blog
 In this project I have created a simple Blog Page.
 The application consists of a Home Page and a Blog Post page.
 I have used some simple HTML and CSS to give the application style and responsiveness.

 **Note:** I attempted to import the common.css into both styles.css and blogPost.css, but it did not work on htmlpreview.github.io (it works in my browser).
 As a result, I decided to link the common.css stylesheet to the head of both index.html and blogPost.html.
-(I also linked styles.css to the head of blogPost.html)
+I'm not sure why a few of the properties are not showing.

 For the home page(index.html) I tried to give it a very simple early 2000s design.
 I used a container grid and grid-template-areas to structure the page.
 For the Navbar I wanted to section off three areas that would show the title of the page, a button to subscribe, and a link to the blogPost page.
 My idea for the main content was to nest a flexbox div that would contain 5 or 6 blog post previews that the user could click on to see the full article.
 I was able to utilize cards with overlay to make a preview of the blog post slide up when a mouse hovers over it.
 The first few "Read More" buttons link to the Blog Post page and the last few are just buttons.
 I also used different colors to represent different genres/types of posts (sports, programming, music).
 The footer contains a card that represents me and links to social media sites.
 I also put a link to return to the top of the page.